Whirly-glows

 I don’t remember what images were on our whirly-glows; what I do recall is my absolute fascination with them watching them for minutes or just passing by the tree giving a furtive glance to the light-bulb circumnavigating shades.
 If a string of light bulbs were not working because of one bulb burning out thereby shutting down the current to all bulbs in the string, then the whirly-glows ceased to function.
 I considered it both a duty and personal triumph to find the offending bulb and reignite the string to reinvigorate the carousels.

-Our Christmas trees were always ‘real’ ones, lower branches removed, the trunk-bottoms sawed at a 45-degree angle to promote the tree absorbing water once set upright in the cast-iron stand.
+Our Christmas trees were always ‘real’ ones, lower branches removed, the trunk-bottoms sawed at a 45-degree angle to promote the tree absorbing water once set upright in the cast-iron stand, the stand, in turn, encompassed a bowl of water into which the sawed tree-bottom fit.
 Rarely, it seems did the stand support the tree fully; we had to wrap twine around the upper trunk and thumb-tack each end of the string to the wall or window frame to stabilize the tree.
 The earliest image I have of one of our trees are the two below with me on the left, my sisters Marnie and Sandi beside me.
 My best guess is it was 1954 and I was 5-and-a-half and we were living on the Air Force base in Centralia:

 There were all manner of other decorations, pendant ones, balls, home-made ones from schools, decorative strings, reams of tinsel ‘icicles’ that I delighted in throwing at the tree in bunches over the more tedious one-icicle-at-a-time meticulous method, and probably an angel on the top but the whirly-glows just rendered the tree splendid.